Plane Breaks Into Three After Skidding Off Istanbul Runway - UrduPoint

 Sabiha Gokcen, which lies on the Asian side of Turkey's commercial hub, was closed and flights were being redirected to Istanbul's main airport.

-There had been very strong winds and rain in the area before the incident and poor weather conditions in Istanbul, particularly in winter, offen lead to the cancellation of flights.
+There had been very strong winds and rain in the area before the incident and poor weather conditions in Istanbul, particularly in winter, often lead to the cancellation of flights.

 The Istanbul public prosecutor has launched an investigation into the incident.